NVlabs/Differentiable-Global-Router/README.md

 1. run `python data_process_CUGR2.py`, which will generate Tree Data information of every benchmark(stored in the run path of CUGR2) for our model as a input.

-2. run `python main.py`, which reads input and generates output paths for CUGR2.
+2. run `python main_stochastic.py`, which reads input and generates output paths for CUGR2.
 You may need to update hyper-parameters to change data path.
-See `ours.sh` as an example.
+See `DGR.sh` as an example.

 3. in CUGR2, run the binary file with the generated output as the input argument for `--dgr <path>`.
 See `ours.sh` as an example.
 The CUGR2 will not run its own DP-based parttern routing, rather, it will use DGR results as a helper to decide routing pattern.